gerritonagoodday/VehicleBrandDatasetScraping/README.md

 Images where the number plate blanking failed will be notified and you may need to manually remove them using a GIMP or Photoshop, or just remove them and just go scrape some more images.

-## Use in other AI / ML applications
+## Curation Round 5 - Preparing for use in other AI / ML applications

-It may be useful to put all the files into one directory and to keep the attributes in the file name.
+It may be useful to put all the files into one directory and to move the attributes of the directories into the file name.
+Furthermore, to avoid ambiguity, two-word attributes can be combined into single terms by hyphenating them.

 ```
 mkdir ALLFILES